Updated - Apr 5th, 2023

 - Never wake a sleeping dog!
 This can startle them and they can act out, not realizing they’re no longer in the dream.

-The powers of sleep
+The power of deep doggy sleep

 In 2001, researchers Matthew Wilson and Kenway Louie at the Massachusetts Institute of Technology (MIT) ran a study on laboratory rats and dreams.
 In this study, the rats ran mazes leading to food during the day, and researchers tracked their brain wave patterns.

 Once asleep, the rat brain activity showed the same brain wave patterns, indicating they were going through the same activities they had experienced while awake.

-It focused on the Pons, the part of the brain deep in the brainstem that controls large muscle movement during sleep.
-When we sleep, the Pons shuts down our large muscle movement, allowing us to dream, but not physically act out those dreams.
+It focused on the Pons, the part of the brain that controls large muscle movements during sleep.
+When we sleep, the Pons shuts down our large muscle movement, allowing us to dream without physically acting out the dream.

-Age and size matter in dog dreams
+Age and size

 - Small dogs will have 60-second dreams every 10 minutes during the REM sleep stage.

 - Medium-sized dogs will have 2-3 minute dreams every 30 minutes.